 UC offers limited employment opportunities for up to 20 hours per week during the academic year.
 Employment on-campus may be full-time in the summer (if summer is not your first or last semester of enrollment) and vacation periods.

-F-1 students cannot work off campus without permission from the Office of Student Services (undergraduate) or the Department of International Graduate Services (graduate).
+F-1 students cannot work off campus without permission from the Office of Student Affairs (undergraduate) or the Department of International Graduate Services (graduate).
 Either office can help students navigate the CPT and OPT employment request processes.

 Check-In Before You Travel Outside The US